Daybreak to bid farewell, will be replaced by Cayman Crosstalk

 Local television’s longest running TV programme, the Daybreak morning show, will bid farewell to viewers in February.

-Television station Cayman 27, which is owned and operated by Hurley’s Media Ltd, will replace the morning show with a television version of popular radio call-in show Cayman Crosstalk currently airing on Rooster 101.9FM.
+Television station Cayman 27, which is owned and operated by Hurley’s Media Ltd, will replace the morning show with a television version of radio call-in show Cayman Crosstalk, currently airing on Rooster 101.9FM.

 Hurley’s Media Managing Director Randy Merren said, “Although we are sad to see Daybreak go off the air, we feel this is a better utilisation of our assets as we leverage the combined strengths of our TV and radio stations.”